Frequently asked questions

 Can I stay at the Hospice until I die?

-A few patients will stay in the In-Patient Unit until the end of their life.
-While we don’t provide a long-term facility, if the physical, psychological, social or spiritual needs of an individual are such that they require intensive input from Mary Potter Hospice staff, then people can stay at the In-Patient Unit until they die.
+A few patients will stay in the Inpatient Unit and receive our compassionate end of life care.
+If the physical, psychological, social or spiritual needs of an individual are such that they require intensive input from Hospice staff, then people can stay at the Inpatient Unit until they die.

 Can you get rid of the pain?

-Modern medicines and medical techniques mean that pain can be controlled in a very high percentage of patients.
+Modern medicines and medical techniques, as well as our specialist knowledge, mean that pain can be controlled in almost all patients.
 For a few where managing the pain is particularly difficult we call in the specialist skills of the Chronic Pain Team from Wellington Hospital.

 What about other symptoms?

-The Palliative Care Coordinators work with the GP, District Nurses and Hospice staff both clinical and therapeutic to manage symptoms at home.
-If this proves difficult patients are brought into the In-Patient Unit for symptom management.
+Our nurses work with the patient’s GP, District Nurses and our Hospice team to manage symptoms at home.
+If this proves difficult, patients are brought into the Inpatient Unit for symptom management.

 Do people have to pay?